mad-lab-fau/tpcp/README.md

 We are using [poetry](https://python-poetry.org/) to manage dependencies and [poethepoet](https://github.com/nat-n/poethepoet) to run and manage dev tasks.

-To set up the dev environment *including* the required dependencies for using `tpcp` together with `optuna` run the following commands:
+To set up the dev environment *including* the required dependencies for using and developing on `tpcp` run the following
+commands:
 ```bash
 git clone https://github.com/mad-lab-fau/tpcp
 cd tpcp
 poetry install -E optuna -E torch # This might take a while
 ```

+Note, that this will fail at the moment for Python 3.11., as pytorch is not yet available for this version.
+You can safely skip the `-E torch` flag if you don't need the pytorch features.
+All tests that require pytorch will be skipped automatically.

 Afterwards you can start to develop and change things.
 If you want to run tests, format your code, build the docs, ..., you can run one of the following `poethepoet` commands